mrled/keymap.click/docs/devnotes.md

 Note that I tried to use dynamic routing with something like `pages/key/[keyId].js`, but that resulted in full page reloads every time.
 The URLs were nicer, but I don't think I'm too worried about it.

+## Emphasize selected key more

+Currently, selected key is emphasized with a darker gray background.
+The green highlights for key indicators are more prominent.
+Make the selected key more prominent.

+✅ Done, it's a nice orange now, and the other keys in the group are a lighter orange.

+## Add tracking

+I'm using Fathom for other projects, and I added it today.

+✅ Done

+## Layout fix: selecting a different key shouldn't move view window around

+This is pretty annoying in practice.

+✅ This is improved by moving the KeyInfo panel back to the bottom of the screen.

+## Better font for key legends

+The current font is... _ok_.
+Stuff like vol up/down is a hack, and the backspace/delete/esc/tab keys are all really ugly and pixelated, especially on non-retina.

+20200729 Update:

+I had to go to SVGs to fix this, but the result is MUCH better.
+I'm not 100% happy with how everything looks yet... but I'm way happier than I was before.
+Some stuff like volume keys just looks like shit with emoji.
+Also, Unicode glyphs for computing symbols look like shit compared to SVGs -- maybe because of the fonts I have access to?
+It seems like everything might be defaulting to Menlo or GNU FreeFont Mono because most fonts don't have the escape key symbol.

+I improved text/glyph legends by using Roboto Mono, which looks great and is freely available as a web font I can self-host.

+I now differentiate between _glyph_ legends, which are either one character (`A`) or two characters (`,<`), _text_ legends, which are words (`Home`) or abbreviations (`Ctrl`), and _image_ legends, which are SVGs.
+Keys may have only one, two, or all three of these;
+currently I prefer images, then glyphs, and finally text if nothing else is available, which is currently the case only for PgUp/PgDn/Home/End.
+This made it clear that glyphs should always be the same large size, and text should always be the same smaller size.
+Images should try to match the glyph size, more or less.

+I think I'm actually going to call this done, and add some separate issues for specific icons.

+✅ hell yeah